-The council promoted the following events and activities between 1 April 2021 and 31 March 2022:
+The council promoted the following events and activities between 1 April 2022 and 31 March 2023:

-- Afon Felin Gold Award Cymraeg Campus

-- Litchard Primary Gold Award Cymraeg Campus

-- Urdd Summer of Fun

-- Work has started on 4 new Welsh school provision Blackmill

 - Construction started Welsh medium childcare hub Garw Valley

-- Two new Welsh Medium childcare provisions coming to Bridgend

-- Construction started Welsh Medium childcare Bettws

 - Welsh Language Rights Day

 - Shwmae Shwmae

 - Mudiad Meithrin and Cymraeg i Blant

 - Welsh Language Standards Annual Report

 - Welsh Language Strategy / Consultation

 - St David's Day

 - St Dwynwen's Day

 - Clwb Coffi

 - Welsh-Medium playgroup or school

 - Childcare Offer Wales

 - Dydd Miswg Cymru

-- Funding to increase the capacity of Ysgol Gymraeg Bro Ogwr and establish a new Welsh-medium school in Porthcawl

 - Recruitment of Welsh speaking childcare providers

-- Comisiynyddy Gymraeg survey

 - Recruitment of Welsh speaking roles

 - Welsh Language Twitter

+- Clwb Cinio

+- Dylan Thomas Day

+- Welsh campaign run on twitter through out the month of September

+- Building lit up red to mark Welsh awareness day's

+- Dydd Miwsig Cymru

+- Attended the Siarter Cymraeg Awards

+- Celebrated the success of our local Welsh medium and English schools with the achievements they received from the Siarter laeth awards.

 The detail of these promotional activities will be documented as part of our reporting process for our Welsh Language Strategy.
-This period will be reported on at our Cabinet Committee Equalities in November 2022.
+This period will be reported on at our Cabinet Committee Equalities in July 2023.